 Consider running a registry scan.
 I’m not a big fan of registry cleaners, but this is a case where they might remove additional information you don’t want left behind, and the cost of failure (an unbootable machine) is relatively low.
 You may want to take an image backup prior to the cleaning, in case you want to be able to recover from that worst-case scenario.

 Set your virtual memory to zero and delete the paging files.
 Turn off Hibernation and remove the hibernation file.

 These are hidden files in the root of your system drive, typically C:\.

 Turn off System Restore.

-All of these can contain private information, and can be turned back on by the machine’s new owner should they so desire.
+All of these files could contain private information, and could be turned back on by the machine’s new owner should they so desire.

 Securely erase the empty space

 Using a tool like CCleaner’s “Drive Wiper”, securely erase unused space on your hard disk.